CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 A more maintainable solution will often look “over-engineered”.
 The problem with over-engineering is in the beginning.
 Premature optimization can run rampant.
 Often we don’t understand the problem enough early on.
 Good abstractions are created by duplicate functions.

-## Poor Documentation & Tribal Knowledge

-Poor documentation and tribal knowledge being necessary is a code smell.
-It shows the existing codebase, variable names, and class names do not describe the intent.
-Tests can act as a double re-assurance that the original intention is correct.

 ## Conclusion: The Competitive Advantage of a 10x Codebase